 That brings on the final phase—panic.
 This occurs when the masses realize the market is way overvalued and rush to sell off their positions at the same time, leading to a crash or drastic declines in asset prices.

 For example, some analysts contend we’ve been in a Treasury market bubble for decades, fueled by the Federal Reserve slashing benchmark interest rates to near zero.
-In recent years, we’ve seen manias of sorts in cryptocurrencies like bitcoin and in cannabis stocks.
+In recent years, we’ve seen manias of sorts in cryptocurrencies and cannabis stocks.

 Equity valuation benchmarks such as price-to-earnings (P/E) ratios can help investors get a handle on whether individual stocks or a broader market are “cheap” or “expensive” relative to history.
 P/E ratios are based on earnings per share, usually either the actual reported earnings for the previous 12 months or estimated earnings for the next 12.

-The trailing P/E ratio for the S&P 500 Index (SPX), for example, ranged from 29 to 31 in September and October 2020, making U.S. large-cap stocks appear relatively expensive (from 2014–19, the ratio was in the 18 to 24 range, according to data from S&P Dow Jones Indices).
+The trailing P/E ratio for the S&P 500 index (SPX), for example, ranged from 29 to 31 in September and October 2020, making U.S. large-cap stocks appear relatively expensive (from 2014–19, the ratio was in the 18 to 24 range, according to data from the S&P Dow Jones Indices).

-Rebalancing and diversification are the cornerstones of sound, long-term portfolio management, and these principles are just as relevant in helping investors mitigate or minimize the impact of bubbles.
+Rebalancing and diversification are the cornerstones of sound, long-term portfolio management, and these principles are just as relevant in helping investors mitigate or minimize the impact of stock market bubbles.
+The limitation of traditional portfolio ideas, like asset allocation, diversification, and rebalancing, is that a market crash can drag down the entire market.
+Does the bursting of a bubble only harm the stocks directly in the bubble, or does the burst trigger a broad market crash?

-These steps involve assessing your risk tolerance and mapping out long-term financial goals, then setting your allocations accordingly among asset classes—for example, a specific proportion of your portfolio in equities, another piece devoted to Treasuries, muni bonds, and other fixed-income instruments, and a slice in cash.
+These steps involve assessing your risk tolerance and mapping out long-term financial goals, then setting your allocations accordingly among asset classes—for example, a specific proportion of your portfolio in equities, another piece devoted to Treasuries, muni bonds, corporate bonds, and other fixed income instruments, and a slice in cash.

 Stick with such a plan and you establish guideposts and signals for when it might be the right time to take profits on a position that’s appreciated and shift that into another area.
 Part of the idea is to avoid becoming too exposed to any one asset or asset class or jumping into a bursting bubble thinking you’re buying a dip.
-A long-term investor might also consider “alternative” assets, such as commodities, that have limited correlation to the broader stock market.
+A long-term investor might also consider “alternative” assets, such as commodities, that have limited correlation to the broader stock market but have greater and unique risks of their own.

 It’s also important to keep emotions in check and avoid snap decisions you may later regret.
 One handy tool for managing emotions is the stop order, which, placed in advance, will automatically sell a position once it declines by a predetermined percentage.
 Placing such stop orders can help investors avoid missing an opportunity to sell as a bubble is bursting.
 Just remember that once triggered, a stop order competes with other incoming orders, so if the market is in a free fall, you might not get filled at or near the stop price.